claudiuib/claudiuib/README.md

  Hi there  👋  🌎

-I'm Claudiu-Iulian Busteaga,student and freelancer .I'm currently study💻 Computer Science at Middlesex University (London-GB).
+I'm Claudiu-Iulian Busteaga,student and freelancer .
 I have a passion for technology-research,details and problems solving.